 Federal HIPAA Privacy Rules: These Federal rules mandate when your protected health information may be used or disclosed without your authorization.
 Please see our Notice of Privacy Practices for additional information.

 Revocation: You have the right to revoke this authorization, in writing, at any time before it ends.
 However, your written revocation will not affect any disclosure of your medical information that person(s) and/or organization(s) listed on the Authorization to Disclose Protected Health Information form have already made, in reliance on this authorization, before the time you revoke it.
-Your revocation must be made in writing and addressed to: Medical University of South Carolina, Health Information Services, 169 Ashley Avenue, MSC 369, Charleston, South Carolina 29425.
+Your revocation must be made in writing and addressed to: Medical University of South Carolina, Health Information Services, 1 South Park Circle, Bulding 1, Suite 200, Charleston, SC 29407.

 Re-release: If the person(s) and / or organization(s) authorized by this form to receive your medical information are not health care providers or other individuals who are subject to federal health privacy laws, your medical information may be re-released without your prior permission.